 The properties of the red dwarf are uncertain but, like Castor Ab, it is believed to have less than 0.5 solar masses.

 Castor C is the faintest of the three visual components.
-With a visual magnitude of 9.83, it is the only component invisible to the naked eye.
+With a visual magnitude of 9.83, it is the only component invisible to the unaided eye.
 It can, however, be seen in a small telescope.
 Separated from Castor AB by at least 1,000 astronomical units, Castor C consists of two red dwarf stars believed to have identical properties.
 Both are classified as dM1e dwarfs with 0.5992 solar masses and 0.6191 solar radii.
 Both stars have surface temperatures of 3,820 K and less than 10% of the Sun’s luminosity.
 Their estimated age is 370 million years.

 Castor C is an eclipsing binary system, exhibiting variations in brightness as a result of the two components periodically eclipsing each other as they orbit.
 The system shows additional variations as a result of irregular flares and also due to the presence of areas of different brightness on the surface that shift in and out of sight as the star rotates.